E-yantra/iot-platform/AWS-SETUP.md

     2. Assign another role to it giving it permissions to access required services.
 3. Create two DynamoDB tables to hold data
     1. *NotificationDetail*
-          - primaryPartitionKey: ruleName (String)
+          - Primary Partition Key: ruleName (String)
     2. *ThingDB*
+          - Primary Partition Key: id (String)
-          - primarySortKey: timestamp (Number)
+          - Primary Sort Key: timestamp (Number)
 4. For using notification service
     1. Create a [Lambda function](https://github.com/manjrekarom/iot-platform/blob/master/aws-setup/lambda-notification.js) and put it's ARN into configset as a value to the key *lambdaNotificationArn*.
     2. Assign it a role with policies that give it access to DynamoDB and SNS.